-The global business jet market size was valued at USD 15.8 billion in 2021.
-It is projected to reach USD 19.73 billion by 2030, growing at a CAGR of 2.50% during the forecast period (2022-2030).
+The global business jet market size was valued at USD 17.01 billion in 2024 and is projected to reach from USD 17.44 billion in 2025 to USD 21.25 billion by 2033, growing at a CAGR of 2.50% during the forecast period (2025-2033).

 Business jets, often known as private jets or bizjets, are jet aircraft intended for carrying fewer passengers.
 Some business jets are utilized by public entities, government officials, or military services.
 Business jets may be modified for various purposes, such as the evacuation of casualties or express package deliveries.
 The demand for premium onboard amenities is rising, driving the development of aftermarket systems.
-The MRO activities, which include the replacement, repairs, and maintenance of crucial business jet systems and their constituent parts, are covered by the aftermarket systems area of the business jet industry.
+The MRO activities, which include the replacement, repairs, and maintenance of crucial business jet systems and their constituent parts, are covered by the aftermarket systems area of the industry.

 High-Net-Worth Individuals (HNWI) live an international lifestyle and are the key stakeholders in the worldwide general aviation business.
 Hence frequent long-haul flights are frequently necessary for them.
 In addition to owning private aircraft, they frequently choose to charter private aircraft or participate in fractional ownership programs.
 However, a portion of the wealthy population also chooses personal or professional ownership.
 For Ultra-High-Net-Worth Individuals (UHNWI), using a private aircraft is a practical and economical way to accommodate their hectic schedules across many nations and time zones.